NSusoev/hackerrank-com/README.md

-# checkio-org
+# hackerrank-com
-solutions implemented in JavaScript
+solutions implemented in Java